bodkhe-kanaad/CoDecide/README.md

 User does not need to manually save or load anything in the App.
 All of those are already taken care of.

-### Phase 4 Task 2
-Mon Aug 04 13:10:49 PDT 2025
-User: b.k Login Successful!
-Mon Aug 04 13:10:49 PDT 2025
-New session login by b.k
-Mon Aug 04 13:10:52 PDT 2025
-New option: A added to PollId: 1
-Mon Aug 04 13:10:55 PDT 2025
-New option: B added to PollId: 1
-Mon Aug 04 13:11:01 PDT 2025
-User : John added to Poll: 1
-Mon Aug 04 13:11:05 PDT 2025
-User b.k voted 85 for option: A
-Mon Aug 04 13:11:05 PDT 2025
-User b.k voted 80 for option: B
-Mon Aug 04 13:11:12 PDT 2025
-User: doe.john Login Unsuccessful!
-Mon Aug 04 13:11:24 PDT 2025
-User: doe.john Login Successful!
-Mon Aug 04 13:11:24 PDT 2025
-New session login by doe.john
-Mon Aug 04 13:11:29 PDT 2025
-User doe.john voted 85 for option: A
-Mon Aug 04 13:11:29 PDT 2025
-User doe.john voted 75 for option: B

-### Phase 4 Task 3
-If I had more time to work on the project, I would refactor to improve separation of concerns and reduce coupling between classes in the model package.
-Right now, classes like PollAction and UserAction contain a mix of coordination logic and direct data manipulation, which means they sometimes duplicate responsibilities already present in Poll, User, and Option.
-Moving more of the business logic into the entity classes (Poll, Option, User) would make the design cleaner and reduce the risk of inconsistent state updates.

-I would also restructure the package layout so that action/manager classes (like PollAction, UserAction) live in a service or controller package instead of model.
-This would make the model package purely about domain objects and their state, while the service/controller layer would handle workflows and user-initiated actions.
-Additionally, I would reduce reliance on static state (such as in Session and action classes) by passing dependencies explicitly or using dependency injection.
-This would make the application easier to test, more flexible for different UIs (e.g., web vs. Swing), and more maintainable in the long term.